-I am a freelance writer, literary translator, editor and curator based in Amsterdam.
+I am a freelance writer, literary translator, editor, podcaster and curator based in Amsterdam.
 I work internationally in English, French, Turkish, Dutch and Spanish.

 I am specialised in contemporary Turkish literature as well as in comics.
 My interest is in challenging official narratives and advocating freedom of expression through a wide range of creative projects and activities, either my own or within organisations sharing this urge.
 I focus on using various media to help cultural institutions and groups to tell their story.

 I am committed to apply equal opportunities and diversity principles throughout my work.

 Je suis Canan Marasligil (mon prénom se prononce Djanan).

 Je suis auteur, traductrice littéraire, éditrice et curatrice installée à Amsterdam.
 Je travaille à travers différents pays en français, anglais, turc, en néerlandais et en espagnol.

 Je me spécialise en littérature et BD, avec une concentration sur les littératures contemporaines de Turquie. À travers mes projets et les activités que j’organise, je tente d’explorer de nouvelles possibilités de création, de questionner les récits officiels et de défendre la liberté d’expression.